adinvdas/adhi-learns/README.md

 ### Runtime Environment

 A runtime environment is the place where your code runs — it provides everything needed to execute and manage programs.
+Runtime environment is the most important thing for a JS code since it cannot be run without a runtime environment.
+Apart from JS languages like Python, C#, PHP also need a runtime environment to run the code.

+Runtime environment use the JS engines to read and execute the js codes.
+Engines are used to convert JS into machine code and run it.
+The popular engines used in the industries are V8, JavaScriptCore, SpiderMonkey.
+Runtime environments uses these engines along with some tools and APIs so that they can provide everything that's needed for the execution of these programs.
+The popular runtime environments that are used in the industries are Browser, Node.js, Dino etc.

 For JavaScript, the browser was its original runtime.
 But with Node.js, JavaScript now has a runtime on your computer system too — outside the browser.